NEW YORK – Americans are raring to kick some butt.

 Even people who don't have the time or inclination to learn professional combat are sweating out their wartime aggressions by hitting the local gyms.
 Health club membership and attendance numbers have gone up in the past month as people of all types have started to pump up.

-"We are seeing increases in gym use … especially in key urban areas, like Chicago and New York," Jon Harris, spokesperson for Bally Total Fitness, the nation's largest gym chain, said.
+"We are seeing increases in gym use … especially in key urban areas, like Chicago and New York," said Jon Harris, spokesperson for Bally Total Fitness, the nation's largest gym chain.
 "In addition to the gym being a place to get fit, it is a social place where people meet with friends, talk about day's events … They can get in shape mentally and physically."

 Johnny McCully, personal training manager at Equinox gym on Manhattan's Upper West Side, created "C4 Fight Back," a class that teaches participants to "relinquish all fear of attack and walk in [with] confidence in the midst of adversity and be prepared to fight back."

 In the first four days the class was advertised, McCully received almost 30 phone calls.
 "If this class gives [people] an added edge to help them through these tough times, when people are feeling vulnerable, then I've succeeded," he said.

 But for some people, being in shape is not enough.
 Gun sales and visits to firing ranges have also become increasingly popular since terrorism caused average Americans to start questioning their safety.

 "If you feel you could protect yourself it makes you feel better," Larry Dunn, store manager of Bay Country Guns in Annapolis, Md., said.
 "You have something you can use to defend your home.